scokobro/professional-identity/profIdent-draft1.md

 Japanese newspapers still issue *gōgai* sheets, single sheet 'extras' handed out free, often at major railway stations (and thus coincidentally also useful for television news cameras), covering major and breaking stories such as the death of Fidel Castro or the resignation of President Park of South Korea.

-The importance of immediacy for the printed press - the discourse of newspapering in Japan is still largely ambivalent about the existence and importance of the web - might also be detected in the ongoing committment of all newspapers to deliver to subscribers homes[^deliv] very early in the morning thus ensuring the presence fo a daily paper and access to the news it provides 'at the breakfast table'.
+The importance of immediacy for the printed press - the discourse of newspapering in Japan is still largely ambivalent about the existence and importance of the web - might also be detected in the ongoing commitment of all newspapers to deliver to subscribers homes[^deliv] very early in the morning thus ensuring the presence fo a daily paper and access to the news it provides 'at the breakfast table'.

 ## Autonomy

 What is it that allows the journalist this autonomy?
 Identity as a professional that extends beyond the fact that they work for a company which 'does news'.
 Basis for maintaining the 'chinese wall' between business and editorial, insulation from source pressure etc.

-The Japanese journalist, as a result of the diversity of educational backgrounds - surely a strength in terms of diversity of knoweldge - lack any external power base (see article in Tumber!);
+The Japanese journalist, as a result of the diversity of educational backgrounds - surely a strength in terms of diversity of knowledge - lack any external power base (see article in Tumber!);

-To be autonomus invites suspicion - to be outside a publicly legitimised organisation - the reputation of trades unions, other than the 'company unions' prevalent across much of Japanese industry is as 'trouble makers obsessed with Marxist doctrine'(CHECK!) - is to lose a credibility and social trust.
+To be autonomous invites suspicion - to be outside a publicly legitimised organisation - the reputation of trades unions, other than the 'company unions' prevalent across much of Japanese industry is as 'trouble makers obsessed with Marxist doctrine'(CHECK!) - is to lose a credibility and social trust.
 Thus, without some sort of legitimate (by whose standards?) body to which they can refer, journalists are effectively restricted to acting within the bounds of the vertical company-based structure.
 The 'media-wide' cooperation that David Kaye referred to necessary to effect a concerted push back against top-down pressure is near impossible.

 > ジャーナリストというより朝日新聞社員としての仕事をしている図式です